 About John Finnis

-John Finnis is Professor of Law and Legal Philosophy in the University of Oxford, where he has been a Fellow of University College and taught as a member of the Faculty of Law since 1966.
-He became a member of the Faculty of Philosophy in 1987.
+John Finnis is Professor of Law and Legal Philosophy Emeritus in the University of Oxford, where he was a Tutorial Fellow of University College and a teaching member of the Faculty of Law from 1966 to 2010.
+He was a member of the Sub-Faculty of Philosophy from 1987 to 2010.
 Since 1995 he has also been the Biolchini Family Professor of Law and adjunct Professor of Philosophy at the University of Notre Dame in Indiana.
-Since 1990 he has been a Fellow of the British Academy.
+Since 1990 he has been a Fellow of the British Academy, elected to the Law section and recently appointed to the Philosophy section as well.

 Spending some months in mid-1966 teaching in the Law School in Adelaide on his way back to take up the position as Law Fellow of University College Oxford that he was to hold until 2010, Finnis read intensively in the works of Vitoria, Suarez, and later scholastics whose moral theories and accounts of law and obligation were spoiled by their failure to grasp reflectively practical reason’s per se nota first principles and their normativity.

-On returning to Oxford in October 1966, Finnis was asked by Hart to contribute a book to the Clarendon Law Series which Hart edited and had made internationally known by his own volume, The Concept of Law (1961).
-Hart specified that Finnis’s book should be called Natural Law and Natural Rights and encouraged him not to hurry.
+On returning to Oxford in October 1966, Finnis was asked by Hart to contribute a book to the Clarendon Law Series, a series that Hart founded, edited and made internationally known by his own volume, The Concept of Law (1961).
+Hart specified to Finnis that the book should be called Natural Law and Natural Rights, and encouraged him not to hurry.
 In the event, Finnis delivered the typescript in 1978, the year of his return from nearly two years as Professor and Head of the Department of Law in the University of Malawi (on secondment from Oxford).

-During the intervening years, the enclyclical of Pope Paul VI, Humanae Vitae, had appeared and been the subject of one of Finnis’s early publications, a note in the Law Quarterly Review; and Grisez and Finnis had been brought together for the first time (in Rome in 1974) by the initiative of Fr Ronald Lawler, O.F.M.Cap., to co-author the moral chapters of A Catholic Catechism for Adults.
+During the intervening years, the encyclical of Pope Paul VI, Humanae Vitae, had appeared and been the subject of one of Finnis’s early publications, a note in the Law Quarterly Review; and Grisez and Finnis had been brought together for the first time (in Rome in 1974) by the initiative of Fr.
+Ronald Lawler, O.F.M.Cap., to co-author the moral chapters of A Catholic Catechism for Adults.

 Finnis’s own books Fundamental of Ethics (1983) and Aquinas: Moral, Political and Legal Thought (1998) are shaped by what he learned about doing philosophy (and about reading Aquinas) in his collaboration with Grisez and Boyle.
 At the same time, not only the deterrence book but later works of Grisez and Boyle profited from Finnis’s special gifts and skills for identifying relevant data, analyzing texts, and minimizing the ambiguities in important formulations.